-The Department for Transport is today announcing the identity of the preferred bidder for the new fleet of trains required for the Thameslink Programme.
+The Department for Transport is today (16 June 2011) announcing the identity of the preferred bidder for the new fleet of trains required for the Thameslink programme.
 This represents a significant milestone in the delivery of this crucial rail upgrade project.

 This new fleet of trains comprises some 1,200 carriages.
 By the end of 2018, this will almost double the capacity of Thameslink’s core central London section in the peak periods.
 It is a major part of the government’s commitment to introduce an additional 2,100 carriages on to the rail network by 2019, as announced in November of last year.
 The new Thameslink fleet is expected to release existing carriages for use elsewhere on the network, particularly as further routes are electrified, for example in the north west of England and the Thames Valley commuter lines.